 - Wash your hands frequently throughout the day, and make sure you wipe down any surfaces you use for cooking before you begin preparing a meal.

-- Avoid eating raw meat, eggs, sprouts, and sushi.
+- Avoid eating raw meat, raw eggs, raw sprouts, and sushi.

 - Avoid unpasteurized milk, cheese, and juices.

 - When dining out, avoid salad bars and buffets.

 - After grocery shopping, refrigerate your perishable items as soon as possible.

 - Avoid thawing frozen items on the counter.